LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Real world study and possible mitigation strategy

 This section shows how developers leverage \tool to develop runtime abnormal input detector, which mitigates possible efficiency degradation and computational waste under the adversary scenario (\eg DOS attack).
-In detail, we propose a approach to filter out test inputs that require abnormal computational resources at runtime.
+In detail, we propose an approach to filter out test inputs that require abnormal computational resources at runtime.
 Because the abnormal inputs are forced to quit at early stage, thus the computational resources waste are avoided.
-The idea of applying input validation to improve DNNs correctness robustness has been studied in recent works~\cite{dissector,mMutant}.
-However, existing input validation techniques may not be suitable for improving NMT systems efficiency robustness due to the high overheads.
+The idea of applying input validation to improve DNNs' correctness robustness has been studied in recent works~\cite{dissector,wang2019adversarial}.
+However, existing input validation techniques may not be suitable for improving LLMs' efficiency robustness due to the high overheads.
 Our intuition is that although normal inputs and the computational resource heavy inputs look similar in human eyes, the latent representations of these two categories of inputs are quite different~\cite{dissector}.
 Thus, we can leverage the latent representations of these two category inputs to train a light-weighted SVM classifier and apply the classifier to distinguish abnormal inputs at runtime.
 Because the classifier should be light-weighted, getting each input's latent representations is preferable without additional computations.
-As we introduced in \secref{sec:background}, NMT systems run the encoder once and only once for each input sentence to get the hidden state (\ie $h$ in \figref{fig:nmt}), we propose to use the output of the encoder as the latent representation to train a lighted-weighted SVM classifier.
+Specifically, in LLMs, the hidden layer converts input data into a higher-level abstract representation, effectively capturing the essential features and patterns of the input sentences.
+We propose to use the information in the hidden layer as the latent representation to train a lighted-weighted SVM classifier.

-\fakeparagraph{Experimental Setup} For each NMT system in our evaluation, we randomly choose 1,000 seed inputs and apply \tool to generate 1,000 abnormal inputs for each perturbation types.
+\fakeparagraph{Experimental Setup} For each LLMs in our evaluation, we randomly choose 1,000 seed inputs and apply \tool to generate 1,000 abnormal inputs for each perturbation type.
 We randomly select 80\% of the seed inputs and the abnormal inputs as the training data to train the SVM classifier, and use the rest 20\% for testing.
 We run the trained SVM classifier on the testing dataset and measure the detectors' AUC score, extra computation overheads.